hvags/effective-octo-eureka/README.md

 # effective-octo-eureka
 inf367 final project

 This is the https://github.com/hvags/effective-octo-eureka repository, which contains the implementation of our final project.
 The code pertaining to the execution of the embedding pipelines is presented in three sequential notebooks.
-All data and notebooks are available in the github repository at
+All data and notebooks are available in the github repository.

 ## Data preprocessing
 *1_triple_data_manipulation.ipynb*